 Initial Imposition of EU sanctions & Subsequent Amendments

-There are no UN sanctions currently in force against the former Yugsolavia.
+There are no UN sanctions in force against the USA.
 EU sanctions are imposed pursuant to the EU’s autonomous Common Foreign and Security Policy powers.

 Provisions in Force

-Amended by Regulation (EU) No 182/2011 of the European Parliament and the Council (OJ L 55, 16 February 2011) amendment of the process of consulting the Committee assigned to assist the Commission
+Amended by Regulation (EU) No 182/2011 of the European Parliament and the Council (OJ L 55, 16 February 2011) amendment to process of consulting Committee that assists the Commission.Close x